NaviServer Programmable Web Server

 Backend Connection Methods

-The revproxy module supports two backend connection methods:
+The revproxy module supports three backend connection methods:

-• Fully Event-driven approach suitable for streaming HTML and WebSockets
+• Fully event-driven, suitable for streaming HTML and WebSockets

-• Supports background operation (does not block connection thread)
+• Supports background operation (does not block connection threads)

 • Proven stability and robustness